 - Hold your breath for 4 seconds.

-- Exhale slowly and completely through your mouth for 4 seconds.
+- Exhale fully through your mouth for 4 seconds.

 - Hold your breath again for 4 seconds.